utk25/infraclould/README.md

 }

 # How to run
 Run main method on class InfraCloudApplication.
-This will bring up local tomcat server and you can access endpoints on localhost
+This will bring up local tomcat server and you can access endpoints on localhost <br />
-OR
+OR <br />
-use command docker
+use command docker <br />
-docker run -p 8081:8080 infracloud/infracloud-url-shortener after pulling image from here (https://drive.google.com/file/d/1uC2JIaghmddc-ojFioikq4NsTH4EVOlh/view?usp=sharing)
+docker run -p 8081:8080 infracloud/infracloud-url-shortener after pulling image from here (https://drive.google.com/file/d/1uC2JIaghmddc-ojFioikq4NsTH4EVOlh/view?usp=sharing) <br />
-This will bring up server on you local machine and you can access endpoints on http://localhost:8081
+This will bring up server on you local machine and you can access endpoints on http://localhost:8081 <br />